jorgebucaran/fisher/README.md

 Here's why you'll love Fisher:

-- No configuration.
+- Zero configuration.
-- Oh My Fish package support.
+- Oh My Fish! package support.
-- High-speed concurrent package downloads.
+- Blazing fast concurrent package downloads.
 - Cached downloads—if you've installed a package before, you can install it again offline!
-- Add, update and remove functions, completions, key bindings, and configuration snippets from a variety of sources using the command line, editing your [fishfile](#using-the-fishfile) or both.
+- Add, update and remove functions, completions, key bindings, and [configuration snippets](#configuration-snippets) from a variety of sources using the command line, editing your [fishfile](#using-the-fishfile) or both.

 Looking for packages?
 Browse the curated collection at [git.io/awesome-fish](https://git.io/awesome-fish).